RevenueHunt/docs/docs/how-to-guides/send-leads-to-klaviyo.md

 - [Advanced Slots Template (Morning & Night Routine)](https://drive.google.com/file/d/1HawvV57Z2dma8XFWdRrmeh5DwGTcVyaM/view?usp=sharing) – take [this quiz](https://skincarequiz.myshopify.com/#quiz-rkHm6Y) & enter your email to see a demo.
 - [Products List Template (Coffee Recommendations)](https://drive.google.com/file/d/1x33l8q1LZuuzZcQ5F8vZAo8BXjywsGMO/view?usp=sharing) – take [this quiz](https://revenuehunt.com/faqs/sending-leads-to-klaviyo-account/#quiz-aMnHBw) & enter your email to see a demo.

+!!! warning

-Bear in mind that these templates (unlike the one generated from the Connect > Klaviyo tba) won’t work as is.
+    Bear in mind that these templates (unlike the one generated from the Connect > Klaviyo tab) won’t work as is.
 They were created for a sample quiz.
-Your developer will have to modify the custom properties to match the ones that are passed from the quiz to your Klaviyo account.
-The quiz ID is different, so are other property names.
+Your developer will have to modify the `custom properties` to match the ones that are passed from the quiz to your Klaviyo account.
+The `quiz ID` is different, so are other property names.

 ### Pull Product Information Directly from Shopify

 There’s a feature in Klaviyo that allows you to pull the product information directly from Shopify by providing the id.
 This way you don’t need to use the `description` or `image_url` that is provided by revenuehunt, but can pull it directly from Shopify by providing the origin_id of the product.
 More information about this function can be found [here](https://help.klaviyo.com/hc/en-us/articles/360004785571-Overview-of-the-Catalog-Lookup-Tag).

+---
+By folliwng this article, you can set up your post-quiz email flow with Klaviyo.